How to Track and Segment Fish without Human Annotations: A Self-Supervised Deep Learning Approach: Introduction

 \section{Introduction}

-Automatic tracking and segmentation of individual fish have a wide variety of applications in ecological behavioural analysis \cite{lopiz2021eco,zou2021fusion, gatti2021track, wageeh2021yolo, saleh2022a}.
-Understanding and predicting animal motion in the wild would bring significant benefits in many research and industry domains \cite{guida2013eco, Zebrafish2019zebra, olsen2012cod, wang2012wild}.
-However, the movement and motion of animals in their natural environments is highly complex.
-Multiple factors can contribute to the complexity of individual movements.
-The animals are not always visible in a video, which makes tracking and segmentation difficult.
-Multiple animals may be in the same video, complicating the segmentation task.
-These challenges often require advanced computational methods.
+The automatic tracking and segmentation of individual fish have emerged as pivotal tools in the field of ecological behavioural analysis, with a broad spectrum of applications.
+This is evidenced by numerous studies in the domain \cite{lopiz2021eco,zou2021fusion, gatti2021track, wageeh2021yolo, saleh2022a, zhang2023uvosam}.
+The ability to understand and predict animal motion in their natural habitats could yield significant benefits across various research and industry domains \cite{guida2013eco, Zebrafish2019zebra, olsen2012cod, wang2012wild, dutta2023robust}.
+However, the inherent complexity of animal movement in the wild presents a great challenge.
+Factors contributing to this complexity include intermittent visibility of animals in videos and the presence of multiple animals within a single video frame, both of which complicate tracking and segmentation tasks.
+Addressing these challenges often necessitates the deployment of advanced computational methods.

-Several studies have tried to address these challenges \cite{Saleh2020, Konovalov2019, Laradji2021, Konovalov2018, Konovalov2019a}.
-Such studies rely heavily on pixel-level annotations to train or improve their \acf{DNN}.
-These annotations are expensive and time-consuming, especially for fish segmentation in the wild.

-The key underlying assumption of most of the current automated methods \cite{Wang2017b, Villon2018a, Saleh2020, li2021tracking} is that the training data is usually paired with the ground truth that comes from a video that contains a large number of fish.
-Although ground truth is still expensive, obtaining a large number of video sequences is necessary, because achieving accurate results using a small number of sample videos is very difficult.
+A large number of studies have attempted to tackle these challenges \cite{javed2022visual, Saleh2020, Konovalov2019, Laradji2021, Konovalov2018, Konovalov2019a, JAHANBAKHT2023102303}.
+These studies predominantly rely on pixel-level annotations to train or enhance their Deep Neural Networks (DNNs).
+However, obtaining these annotations is both costly and time-consuming, particularly for fish segmentation in the wild.
+Most current automated methods operate under the assumption that training data is typically paired with ground truth derived from videos containing a large number of fish \cite{Wang2017b, Villon2018a, Saleh2020, li2021tracking, cao2022track}.
+Despite the high cost associated with obtaining ground truth, it is necessary to acquire a substantial number of video sequences.
+This is due to the difficulty in achieving accurate results using only a limited number of sample videos.

 This study was motivated by the importance of the challenges faced when trying to annotate and segment animals in videos in the wild.
-Unlike in controlled conditions, where animals are easily distinguishable from the background, fish are difficult to distinguish in realistic videos \cite{Ditria2021a, Saleh2020a}, even with domain knowledge.
-This is due to large variations in animal appearance, lighting conditions, and background.
+Unlike in controlled conditions, where animals are easily distinguishable from the background, fish are difficult to distinguish in realistic videos \cite{Ditria2021a, Saleh2020a, proencca2023trade}, even with domain knowledge.
+This is due to the large variations in the appearance of the animals, lighting conditions, and background.